 European Neighbourhood Policy - East - indicators for sustainable development goals

 This article is part of an online publication and presents a set of indicators in relation to sustainable development; it focuses on information for the six countries that together form the European Neighbourhood Policy-East (ENP-East) region: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-Note that data shown in this article for Georgia exclude the regions of Abkhazia and Tskhinvali region/South Ossetia over which the government of Georgia does not exercise effective control, and data for Moldova exclude areas over which the government of the Republic of Moldova does not exercise effective control.
+Note that data shown in this article for Georgia exclude the regions of Abkhazia and South Ossetia over which the government of Georgia does not exercise effective control and data for Moldova exclude Transnistria.
 The latest data for Ukraine may refer to a number of different geographical areas (see specific footnotes for precise coverage).

 In September 2015, the United Nations (UN) adopted an agenda titled Transforming our world: the 2030 agenda for sustainable development.
 In order to keep track of progress for delivering this 2030 agenda in a systematic and transparent way, Eurostat, together with other services of the European Commission (EC), seeks to highlight, through the release of a wide range of official statistics for the European Union (EU), the progress being made and the challenges being faced with respect to 17 sustainable development goals (SDGs).

 Both the UN and the EU have established detailed indicator lists for regular monitoring of the SDGs.
 This article presents ad-hoc information for ENP-East countries and is based on indicators that currently form part of Eurostat’s regular data collection exercise for ENP-East countries, rather than a specific data collection exercise related to SDGs; the data can be found on Eurostat’s online database (Eurobase).